leedsrising/leedsrising/README.md

 <br/><a href="#contributing"><img alt="Contributions Welcome" src="https://img.shields.io/badge/contributions-welcome-brightgreen?style=for-the-badge&labelColor=black&logo=github"></a>
 </p>

 ## I'm a PM at Bloomberg.
 I graduated from Cornell University with a B.S. in Computer Science and a B.S. in Operations Research and Information Engineering.
+Lets talk shop about product / data science / design !

 - 📫   Reach me at: leedsrising [at] gmail [dot] com